-You can save a lot of time by using 3D printing for your prototype or production process.

-3D printing is faster than traditional manufacturing methods because of the time it takes to create the tooling for injection molds and casts required for traditional manufacturing.
-With 3D printing, you can design a part, manufacture it in-house, and test it, all within a few hours.
+You can save a lot of product development time and cost by using 3D printing to quickly iterate prototypes or go directly into printing production parts.
+3D printing is faster than traditional manufacturing methods because, unlike injection molding, there is no tooling required to make parts.
+With 3D printing, you can design a part, manufacture it, and test it, all within 24 hours.